Steeltoe Documentation

 docker run -p 8888:8888 steeltoeoss/config-server --spring.cloud.config.server.git.default-label=main --spring.cloud.config.server.git.uri=<NEW_REPO_URL>

-Note: By default, the config server assumes the branch name to be master.
-The spring.cloud.config.server.git.default-label switch above changes that to main.
+Note: By default, the config server assumes the branch name to be master

 Next, create a .NET Core WebAPI that retrieves values from the Spring Config instance.